Noise is usually defined as unwanted sound - noise, noise generation, silencers and attenuation in HVAC systems

 Low frequency noise transferred from main duct to end terminals is reflected back to main duct.

 Sound attenuation in rectangular straight, lined, sheet metal ducts

-An introduction to decibel, sound power, sound intensity and sound pressure
+Introduction to decibel, sound power, intensity and pressure.

-Noise and sound transmitted through duct walls, through floors or through ceilings
+Sound transmitted through duct walls, floors and ceilings.